Shell Canyon Rock Climbing

 From the tiny town of Shell at the western foot of the Bighorns, drive up Highway 14 into the canyon.
 Or, drop into the canyon from above, by driving across the mountains on 14 from Ranchester/Dayton on the east side.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shell Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shell Canyon: